mika-f/plana/README.md

 ## How to use

-You can use Udon Obfuscator from an Unity GUI or Command-Line Tool.
+You can use Plana from an Unity GUI or Command-Line Tool.

 ### Command Line